5ifty/Website-Build/README.md

 # WebsiteBuild
 For me to gitpush and clone files for my project website.

-This is made for testing and not for a production release.
-This repo will not feature stable releases.
+This repo is not made for testing and is kept for production builds.
+This repo will feature stable releases.

 Please See Requirements.txt for the dependancies.